ShengjunZhang/ShengjunZhang.github.io/content/publication/TSP_DZSC/index.md

 ---
-title: "Distributed Zeroth-order Stochastic Coordinate Methods"
+title: "Zeroth-Order Stochastic Coordinate Methods for Decentralized Non-convex Optimization"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
 - Shengjun Zhang
-- Yunlong Dong
-- Dong Xie
-- Lisha Yao
 - Colleen P. Bailey
-- Shengli Fu

 # Author notes (optional)
 author_notes:
 - ""
 - ""

-date: "2022-02-25T00:00:01Z"
+date: "2022-04-07T00:00:01Z"
 doi: ""

 # Schedule page publish date (NOT publication's date).